alex-cova/dooq/README.md

 create another table specification reusing the table name, at the end what defines the structure is what We call, the item or the **record** class.

-> Remainder: Table schema is not needed to use DynamoDSL, it's only a way to optimize the queries at runtime.

 ## Store

 **DynamoDB-Mapper**